SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

 ### Handling resizing

-You can already create the window and see a nice gradient with a greeting text.
-However, you will notice that when resizing the window, the Athens content is not resized.
+You can create the window and see a nice gradient with a greeting text.
+You will notice, however, that when resizing the window, the Athens content is not resized.
 To fix this, we need one extra method.

 ```
 AthensHello >> extent: aPoint